faustozamparelli/FITM8/README.md

 ### Task

 1. Open the chat tab
-2. Scroll through your workouts and other workouts joined events
+2. Scroll through your workouts and other workouts joined events & leave one
 3. Open a chat, write a message
 4. See the runners that are in the group
-5. Leave the group

 ### Scenario